Harrynoqs/vet_clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [ Vet-Clinic Database] <a name="about-project"></a>
+# 📖 [ Vet clinic database: query multiple tables] <a name="about-project"></a>

->> In this project, I used a relational database and PostgreSQL to create the initial data structure for a vet clinic.
-I created a table to store animals' information, insert some data into it, and query it.

-**[Vet clinic database: query and update animals table]** is a...
+In this project I added some new tables and add foreign key columns to your existing animals table to model one-to-many relationships.
+Afterward, I used JOIN to query the data.

 ## 🛠 Built With <a name="built-with"></a>